vanhoefm/fragattacks/research/README.md

 | `eapol-amsdu-bad BP`             | Send malformed A-MSDU disguised as EAPOL during handshake (use tcpdump).
 | `eapol-amsdu-bad I,P`            | Same as above, except the frame is injected after obtaining an IP.

+How commands match to CVEs is listed below.
+Note that for implementation flaws we list a reference CVE identifier, however, vendors may use different CVEs because an implementation vulnerability normally receives a unique CVE for each affected codebase.
+We nevertheless recommend to always refer to (or somehow include) these reference CVEs as a way to easily refer to each type of discovered implementation flaw.

 ## 7.1.
 Sanity and implementation checks

 - `ping I,E,E`: This test should only fail if the tested device doesn't support fragmentation.
 In case